DaoCloud/daocloud-api-docs/README.md

 # dao-openapi

-It's project docs will be merge into daocloud-docs.
+This repo stores OpenAPI docs, as a sub-project that will be merged into daocloud-docs when building the website: [docs.daocloud.io](https://docs.daocloud.io/)